 By utilizing the wisdom of ancient practices, we can also benefit from the immense advantages of detoxification for both prevention and disease cessation.
-Unlike modern medicine that only treats symptoms and further acidifies the body with chemicals, detoxification works with the knowledge of the body to support its innate processes, chemistry, and elimination pathways.
+Unlike modern medicine which only treats symptoms and further acidifies the body with chemicals, detoxification works with the knowledge of the body to support its innate processes, chemistry, and elimination pathways.
 It is an internal “shower” that we should take often to clean the body of metabolic and acidic waste that has been accumulated in tissues over time.

-If you’re curious about natural detoxification, how your body works, and how to conduct a full body detox effectively, check out some of my other in-depth articles to help you on this journey:
+If you’re curious about natural detoxification, how your body works, and how to conduct a full-body detox effectively, check out some of my other in-depth articles to help you on this journey:

 May this knowledge truly help you create the healthy and vital life you envision for yourself!